 Related: Green Pool, yet No Phosphates

 - Green Algae are the most common type of algae found in swimming pools.
 They start from just spores, yet can multiply enough to flip a pool totally green in a matter of days if conditions are right.
 Green algae usually grow on the surfaces of pools, but can also grow inside pipes and on pool decks.
 Eventually, algae blooms will float and take over a pool.
-According to the IPSSA Intermediate Training Manual, green algae can replicate every 3-6 hours if it has the right nutrients and a lack of sanitizer.
+According to some sources we have read, green algae can replicate as fast as every 3-6 hours if it has the right nutrients and a lack of sanitizer.

 - Yellow Algae (Mustard Algae) are a more chlorine-resistant type of algae that tends to form in the shade.
 Unlike green algae that grow better in sunlight, mustard algae grow in dark corners and walls, and form a yellowish-green layer that is pretty easy to brush off.
 While mustard algae are easier to brush off than green algae, they are harder to kill.
 Both types can flourish with the right nutrients and lack of a sanitizer.